AdityaVadlamani/conformal-fairness/README.md

 - `configs` contains configs for the different experiments

+- `BatchGCP` contains the code used for the BatchGCP experiments

 Remaining python files are used to run hyperparameter tuning and conformal prediction.